 Number Component Identification Component Note 1 Water Cooler Plug (240V 1ph, 4A max) This plug is to be used with Everlast water coolers only.
 Do not use with any other application.
-2 Input Cable and Plug NOTICE: Always consult national codes and a local licensed electrician before wiring this welder to any service.
-North America only: The unit may be operated on either 208-240V 1 phase (or on 120V 1 phase with the included pigtail adapter).
+Use with PowerCool 400.
+2 Input Cable NOTICE: Always consult national codes and a local licensed electrician before wiring this welder to any service.
+North America only: The unit may be operated on either 208-240V 1 phase or 3 Phase.
 North American standards require only 3 wires for 1 phase operation of welders.
 A neutral is not used or required.
 For wiring a 1 phase connection to the unit: Use Black for L1, White for L2, and Green for ground (not neutral) use.
-Red is not typically used in wiring a dedicated welder circuit.
+Red is used when connecting to 3 phase).
 This is in accordance with North American codes for welder wiring (see Article 630 of the NEC for more info).
 However, this presents a problem when wiring into old services where red may be present where a 4 wire system or older 3 wire is used with a neutral (white wire) and a ground (green wire).
 While a welder operates on 240V single phase, a Neutral is not used and the white and black wires are used as conductors for a dedicated welder circuit.
-If a red wire must be used as a conductor, then the black conductor should be matched to the black wire on the welder and the red conductor should be matched to the white wire (internally) becomes the neutral, and the green still serves as the ground.
-The supplied NEMA 6-50P is the proper plug used for wiring single phase 240V welders in North America.
-It should not be changed or removed unless wiring directly into a cut-off switch.
-Other regions may vary and may have a different plug type or no plug at all.
+If a red wire must be used as a conductor, then the black conductor should be matched to the black wire on the welder and the red conductor should be matched to the white wire on the welder.
+While operating on 240V 3 phase or the optional 480V 3 phase power, you will use Black for L1, White for L2, and Red for L3.
+Green will then be used for the ground.
+For 1 phase use, tape the red wire out of the way and insulate it from contact.
 3 HF Ground Service Bolt For use in a combined effort to mitigate any electrical interference that may be caused by the HF start of this unit.
+Use when electrical disturbances are noted or expected.
+See Notice below.
 4 Shielding Gas Inflow Connector (5/8" CGA) North America: 5/8" CGA connector.
 Other Markets: Hose Barb connection.
 5 Fan location Periodically check for proper fan function and cleanliness.
 6 Breaker/Power Switch.
 This switch doubles as the main power switch and disconnect switch.
 If this switch trips and the welder power turns off, a significant internal event or failure of the switch may have occurred.
 If this occurs, immediately remove from service and mark/ tag according to regulations and contact Everlast Tech Support for further diagnosis and/or repair options.
-NOTICE:
+7. Handle The handle is not installed upon arrival and must be installed by the user if it is desired.
+However, it may be left off the welder if not required.
+When in use with the PowerCool 400 and Cart assembly, the handle may be remounted on the top bar of the cart to serve as a grab bar or left of completely.
+If the handle is left off, install the screws without the handle.